Giorgio Morandi: As a subject of photography

-Museum collections
+Museums, house museums and collections

-The largest public collection of Morandi's work exists at the (Museo Morandi), a branch of the Museo d'Arte Moderna di Bologna founded in 1993 by Franco Solmi (previous director of the Galleria d'Arte Moderna, Bologna) and the municipality of Bologna.
+The largest public collection of Morandi's work is held by the Museo Morandi in Bologna, a branch of the Museo d'Arte Moderna di Bologna founded in 1993 by Franco Solmi (previous director of the Galleria d'Arte Moderna, Bologna) and the municipality of Bologna.
 The Centro Studi Giorgio Morandi and its president, Marilena Pasquali, also contributed to the museum's foundation.
 Morandi's works and atelier, which were owned by his family, were donated to the museum by his sister Maria Teresa Morandi.
 Today, the museum includes a reconstruction of Morandi's studio.

+Morandi is also associated with preserved domestic and museum spaces in the Bologna area.
+Casa Morandi in Via Fondazza 36, Bologna, preserves the original domestic and studio environment in which the artist lived and worked, including vases, bottles, shells and study models connected with his practice.
+The Casa Museo Morandi in Grizzana preserves the family summer house, including the artist's studio, rooms, furnishings and objects connected with his life and work.
+The Grizzana house forms part of the Centro di Documentazione Giorgio Morandi at the Fienili del Campiaro.

-Other significant public collections of Morandi include those of the Vatican Museums, where an entire room is devoted to his work; the Estorick Collection of Modern Italian Art in London, which owns at least twenty Morandi paintings and etchings; and the Magnani-Rocca Foundation in Parma.
+Other significant public collections of Morandi include those of the Vatican Museums, where an entire room is devoted to his work; the Estorick Collection of Modern Italian Art in London, which owns at least twenty Morandi paintings and etchings; the Magnani-Rocca Foundation in Parma; and the Palazzo Citterio collection of the Pinacoteca di Brera in Milan, which includes paintings and works on paper by Morandi from several phases of his career.

-Lesser collections of Morandi's work are owned by major museums around the world, including the Louvre; the Musée d'Orsay; the Tate Modern; the Hermitage Museum; the National Museum of Art, Osaka; the Metropolitan Museum of Art; and the National Gallery of Art, from which two Morandi paintings were chosen by President Barack Obama for inclusion in the White House Collection.
+Other collections of Morandi's work are owned by major museums around the world, including the Louvre; the Musée d'Orsay; the Tate Modern; the Hermitage Museum; the National Museum of Art, Osaka; the Metropolitan Museum of Art; and the National Gallery of Art, from which two Morandi paintings were chosen by President Barack Obama for inclusion in the White House Collection.